Career/Technical Programs of Study

 1. Visual acuity corrected to 20/20 and visual field perception to provide a safe environment for workers and coworkers.

-2. Hearing acuity corrected to no greater than a 40 dp hearing loss at 1000 and 2000 Hz.
+2. Hearing acuity is corrected to no greater than a 40 dp hearing loss at 1000 and 2000 Hz.

 3. Manual dexterity in fingering and grasping activities and the ability to perform repetitive fine motor actions.